Teachers

 click above to see Trailer

-To BUY THIS DVD, Click on the button above!
+To BUY THIS DVD, Click on the "Buy Now" button above!

 Through all these letters the underlying message is how important family is.
 How we take for granted what we have until it is taken away from us, and how often it takes a tragic situation to express how we really feel.
 The most rewarding part of making this film was to take this journey with Corporal Seibert.

-Click above to see interview with Francis Seibert
+Click above to see an interview with Francis Seibert